-46. For poultry, the potential for reducing N excretion through feeding measures is more limited than for pigs because the conversion efficiency currently achieved on average is already high and the variability within a flock of birds is greater.
-A crude protein reduction of 1 to 2 per cent (10 to 20 g/kg of feed) can usually be achieved depending on the species and the current starting point.
+45. For poultry, the potential for reducing N excretion through feeding measures is more limited than for pigs because the conversion efficiency currently achieved on average is already high and the variability within a flock of birds is greater.
+A crude protein reduction of 1 to 2 % may be achieved depending on the species and the current starting point.
 The resulting range of dietary crude protein contents is reported in Table 5.
 The values in the table are indicative target levels, which may need to be adapted to local conditions.
 Further applied nutrition research is currently being carried out in EU Member States and North America and this may support further possible reductions in the future.
-A reduction of the crud protein content by 1-2% is a category 1 measure for growers and finishers.
+A reduction of the crude protein content by 1-2% is a category 1 measure for growers and finishers.